-Your condition -- by its very nature -- may prevent you from seeing things clearly.
+Your bipolar disorder may at times prevent you from seeing things clearly.
 So when you're feeling well, make a plan with your friends and family for what to do in case you start behaving in a way that may mean you're thinking about suicide.

-Call your health care provider, therapist, or a suicide hotline right away if you feel suicidal.
+- Call your doctor, therapist, or a suicide hotline right away if you feel suicidal.

-Remember that mood episodes are temporary.
-Suicidal thoughts are a symptom of your bipolar disorder.
+Remember that mood episodes are temporary and suicidal thoughts are a symptom of your bipolar disorder.
 You will feel better with time.

 The National Suicide Prevention Lifeline offers free and confidential support for people in distress, 24/7: